See all online modules

 Losing a loved one or having been involved in an accident, no matter how small, might cause trauma in the individual.
 Almost everyone we will come across in this profession will have some form of psychological affliction which is part of the human condition.

 We need to know how to work in the environment of these human conditions in a gentle way, aware of our clients’ needs and their vulnerability: This is what makes a responsible, respectful and safe yoga therapist”

 Montserrat G. Mukherjee C-IAYT

-For more information about this modules please contact us at [email protected]
+For more information about these modules please contact us at [email protected]